nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 ```

 As we can see, we have introduced additional context
-named `EventContextConfiguration` in a separate package named
+`EventContextConfiguration` in a separate package
 **event**.
 The context is defined in a similar way as the
 other child contexts.